arminc/arminc.github.io/_posts/2010/2010-06-25-how-to-root-your-samsung-galaxy-s.md

   - root galaxy s
 description: This is an “how to”.
 I will show you how to root your Samsung Galaxy S. The credits go to LeshaK for rooting method and lmfwtw for providing a small tutorial that this how to is based upon.
 ---
 This is an “how to”.
 I will show you how to root your Samsung Galaxy S. The credits go to LeshaK for rooting method and lmfwtw for providing a small tutorial that this how to is based upon.
-Also credits to these sites [Samdroid][1] and [Samsung Firmwares][2]{.broken_link}.
+Also credits to these sites [Samdroid][1] and [Samsung Firmwares][2].

 So lets start and try to root our phone.

 THERE IS ALSO AN SECOND METHOD LOOK [HERE][3]

 **BUT FIRST BEFORE I BEGIN PLEASE, PLEASE DO NOT TRY THIS IF YOU DON'T KNOW WHAT YOU ARE DOING OR YOU DON'T WANT TO RISK YOUR PHONE BEEING BRICKED.
 ALTHOUGH THE HOW TO WORKED FOR ME AND OTHERS THAT DOES NOT MEAN IT CAN NOT GO WRONG.
-I TAKE NO RESPONSOBILITY ON THIS, YOU ARE ON YOUR OWN.</p>
+I TAKE NO RESPONSOBILITY ON THIS, YOU ARE ON YOUR OWN.**

-YOU HAVE BEEN WARN!</strong>
+**YOU HAVE BEEN WARN!**

 **STEP1:**
 Not sure if it is really needed but just in case.
 On your phone go to Settings > Applications > Development > Check USB Debugging